Updating TNSR¶

 TNSR upgrades include kernel updates, driver updates, and other operating system component updates.
 As such, the best practice is to reboot after upgrading these to ensure the device is running the proper kernel and is using a consistent set of updated system components.

-The reboot procedure is covered in Rebooting the Router.
+The reboot procedure is covered in Rebooting and Shutting Down the Device.

 Updating the Configuration Database¶